 Multiple versions of a software system can exist for various reasons, such as developing an SPL or simply forking or branching a repo to work on a given feature.
 At one point, these versions need to be integrated.
 Such integration is not an easy task since there may be conflicting changes in the code, textually, syntactically, and semantically.
 In this work, we look at how we can facilitate such integrations and how we can help developers merge their code more easily with less conflicts.

 This project helps developers select the best library to use based on their current task and needs.
 We explore how we can mine software repositories to extract information that can be used to compare libraries and their corresponding APIs.

 Do you often spend time searching for how to use a specific library to accomplish your programming task?
 Do you wish there was a concise code example that you can just integrate into your project?
-Code recommender systems save developers some of this time and pain.
-In this line of work, we investigate various types of code recommender systems (Code search, code completion, code generation, etc.) to help developers write better code faster.
+Recommender systems save developers some of this time and pain.
+In this line of work, we investigate various types of recommender systems (Code search, code completion, code generation, documentation navigation etc.) to help developers write better code faster.